DongKimTR/NLP_TR_2020/Project Goal.md

 In the dataset, class 1 is the negative (review score 1 and 2) and class 2 is the positive (review score 4 and 5).

+# ETL Strategy (How did we transform the data)

 # Modeling Strategy
 We will be identifying the topics in which negative reviews fall into.
 We will be categorizing based high level categories, followed by (time allowing) sub-categories.

 We chose to use the Neural Topic Modeling approach to compare against AWS Comprehend

+# Goal for going to production

 # End Goal
 To better state the reasons for negative customer experience with products.
 To possibly show trends and probabilities of specific types of negative reviews.